nikkischnelle/LocatorBarConfiguration/README.md

 ## Migration from Locator Bar Options
 To migrate from Locator Bar Options, simply install the plugin and disable the LocatorBarOptions datapack.
 User data will automatically be migrated once they (re-)join.
 They will be notified about this migration so they can ensure the migration worked correctly.

+**More notes about migration can be found [in the wiki](https://github.com/nikkischnelle/LocatorBarConfiguration/wiki/LocatorBarOptions-migration).**

+## Folia
+**Folia doesn't support waypoints yet**.
+Folia forks that implement waypoint support will likely work already, though.
+CanvasMC is one such fork and officially supported.

 ## Why?
 While RedSyven's datapack worked fine for our purposes, some players ran into undiagnosable issues with their options not being updated.